-The study consists of six sessions:
+The study consists of seven sessions:

-Pre-intervention phase:

-- The 1st session included interviewing the patients to collect data regarding demographic characteristics, past history, present history, and family history of disease (Time allowed: from 10- 20 minutes for each patient). - The 2nd session included assessment patients' self-efficacy (Time allowed: from 10- 15 minutes).
+- Pre-intervention phase: - The 1st session included interviewing the patients to collect data regarding demographic characteristics, past history, present history, and family history of disease (Time allowed: from 10- 20 minutes for each patient). - The 2nd session included assessment of patients' knowledge about COPD (Time allowed: from 20- 30 minutes). - The 3rd session included assessment patients' practice (Time allowed: from 10-15 minutes).